joereddington/joereddington.github.io/_posts/2018-06-28-Saving-Keystokes,-Baby-Advice.markdown

 * The way to stop children asking lots of questions is to answer them fully, excitedly, and in detail.
 * Never step on the escalator first.

+# Update with a 7yo and 4yo
+* Swiss army knifes are bizarrely useful.
+This week I've sharped pencils and cut out characters from paper in a cafe.
+Yesterday I used it to pick the lock of a toilet door.
+* Almost all their clothes still come from car boot sales: in fact, most of their clothes Kat bought several years ago and stored in the loft for the right moment.